mikeliaowei/azure-docs/articles/search/search-howto-dotnet-sdk.md

 > [!NOTE]
 > The Azure Search .NET SDK uses the [NewtonSoft JSON.NET](http://www.newtonsoft.com/json/help/html/Introduction.htm) library to serialize and deserialize your custom model objects to and from JSON.
 You can customize this serialization if needed.
 For more details, see [Custom Serialization with JSON.NET](#JsonDotNet).
+Also for use the attribute [key] for property "hotelId" you need to add a new reference: System.ComponentModel.DataAnnotations.
 >
 >